THE JOYFUL MYSTERIES OF THE ROSARY

 FRUIT OF THE SPIRIT: Poverty of Spirit

 Mary gave birth to Jesus not only without modern-day comforts, but without even the limited comforts of her own day.
 She gave birth outside in a barn.
 She laid her newborn in straw.
-Any new parents in their shoes would have been worried about sanitation and keeping their baby warm—not to mention their own need for a place to rest.
-They had their baby in a manger because, like many refugees in the Middle East today, they were on the road and had to make do with what they could find.
+They had their baby in a manger because, like many people who are displaced today, they had to make do with what they could find.

 FOURTH JOYFUL MYSTERY: THE PRESENTATION IN THE TEMPLE